Frequently asked questions

 September 2016 to November 2016: students across the 39 universities were asked to participate in the survey, with the survey running at different times at each institution during this period.

-Mid-2017: the Australian Human Rights Commission will release the national report with the survey results and recommendations on areas for university action and reform.
+1 August 2017: The Australian Human Rights Commission will release the national report with the survey results and recommendations on areas for university action.

 Was there ethics approval for the survey?